 John is a local celebrity in Sydney's Penrith, everyone knows the 'pen man'.
-John has sold a massive 1 million pens for Aruma over 44 years – with the money raised going to support people with a disability.
+John has sold a massive 1 million pens for Aruma for over 45 years – with the money raised going to support people with a disability.

 John Boccanfuso, also affectionately known as the ‘pen man’, is a famous face in Penrith.
-For 46 dedicated years, he has sold Aruma (formerly House with No Steps) pens, to help raise money for people with a disability.
-Find out more about John’s life.
+For over 45 dedicated years, he has sold Aruma (formerly House with No Steps) pens, to help raise money for people with a disability.

 When John was 12-years-old, he was riding his bike when he had an accident which left him in a coma in hospital for 3 months.
 When he woke up, they found John had severely damaged his cerebellum – the part of the brain responsible for motor skills.
 So from that day forward, he would use a wheelchair.

 Fast forward many years, John was now working in Sydney, but he was ready for a change….

 “I was working for a company at a time, but I started to have a bit of a brawl because I wasn’t happy.
 I had no friends there, I didn’t like it, and we were being badly done by.
 There was a lot of prejudice too.”

 “So I started to complain, and even told the local rag about it.
 I then got put in touch with a lady from Aruma (House with No Steps at the time), Shirley White.
 She said to me that she had pens for me to go out and sell, so she got it going.”

 So, thanks to Shirley White, who was Aruma’s Fundraising Manager, in 1974 John started selling pens in Parramatta, before he moved to Westfield Penrith where he still works today.

 “Selling the pens was like a new start for me, the chance to meet new people.”